cuiyongbo/hello-world/my_wiki/programmer_note/gdb/gdb_man_page.rst

        Using GDB: A Guide to the GNU Source-Level Debugger, Richard M. Stallman and Roland H. Pesch, July 1991.

-COPYRIGHT
-       Copyright (c) 1988-2016 Free Software Foundation, Inc.

-       Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with the Invariant Sections being "Free Software" and "Free Software Needs Free Documentation", with the Front-Cover Texts being "A GNU Manual," and with the Back-Cover Texts as in (a) below.

-       (a) The FSF's Back-Cover Text is: "You are free to copy and modify this GNU Manual.
-Buying copies from GNU Press supports the FSF in developing GNU and promoting software freedom."

 gdb-7.11.1                                             2017-06-09                                                GDB(1)